ewallz/elcleaner/README.md

-# elcleaner
+# ElCleaner UI Plugin
-Cleaner Wordpress Page Builder UI
+Simple plugin for the purpose of cleaning Wordpress Page Builder UI from obstructive elements :-)